 - You also need to ensure that the DNS server configuration information is set.
-See DNS Configuration. - For HTTPS caching, you need to ensure that the certificate used for HTTPS caching is trusted by your clients. - If you have an upstream proxy in your environment, you can configure it as a proxy peer to ensure that Edge Cache can fetch content from the internet. - You can add one or more Edge Cache policies to a virtual circuit in the Optimizer.
-See Creating an Edge Cache Policy in the Optimizer. - Since the appliance has dynamic disk partitioning, if needed, you can increase the cache storage capacity dynamically.
+See DNS Configuration. - For HTTPS caching, you need to ensure that the certificate used for HTTPS caching is trusted by your clients.
+See Preparing & Trusting a Certificate for Encrypted Traffic. - If you have an upstream proxy in your environment, you can configure it as a proxy peer to ensure that Edge Cache can fetch content from the Internet. - You can add one or more Edge Cache policies to a virtual circuit in the Optimizer.See Creating an Edge Cache Policy in the Optimizer.
+Then you can start the Edge Cache process. - Since the appliance has dynamic disk partitioning, if needed, you can increase the cache storage capacity dynamically.
 See Allocate Disk Storage for System Services in the main user guide.